 There are some cases where certain dietary or other habits have caused a deficiency of biotin.
-Studies have found that women who smoke can increase the metabolism of biotin in their bodies and cause a deficiency.

 Another case showed that eating raw eggs — particularly the whites of the eggs — on a regular basis can also create a biotin deficiency.
 In this instance, the deficiency brought about a condition called biotin-responsive limb weakness.
 This condition mimics quadriplegia.

 The regular consumption of raw egg whites was used in another research study that showed this caused a biotin deficiency as well.

 - rash on the skin

 Too much biotin is anything more than the recommended dosage.
 This recommended amount includes what you naturally get from foods.

 There are cases that show negative effects on the health of some individuals who are taking large amounts of biotin supplements and getting too much biotin.
 The majority of people get enough biotin through a normal diet.
 You shouldn’t need to take biotin supplements unless directed by a doctor.